 I’m going to offer you my best classroom advice, distilled through 20+ years of doing this work, and built on the research, practice, and wisdom of so many others.
 Simply put, here it is: Relationships.
 Structure.
 Instruction.
 Spiraling, in that order.
 To build a strong classroom, we begin with relationships, move into structures, and finish with instruction.
 It looks something like this:

 Build Strong Relationships.
-Make the extra effort to make eye contact, to call students by name, to learn a couple of facts about their lives outside of school.
-And to use, as Zaretta Hammond puts it, selective vulnerability.
-Remember that the students in your care are little people before they are students, and we may never know when they might need some extra evidence that they are seen, heard and loved–and not alone.
+Make the extra effort to make eye contact, to call students by name, and to learn a couple of facts about their lives outside of school.
+And offer, as Zaretta Hammond puts it, selective vulnerability.
+Remember that the students in our care are little people before they are students, and we may never know when they might need some extra evidence that they are seen, heard and loved–and not alone.

 Then Offer Rigorous, Student-Centered Instruction.
 Plan what you will teach (content objective) and plan how the students will make meaning with that material (language objectives).
 Spend more of your time getting students to actively engage with skills that will transcend grade, content, and school life (skills like reasoning and using evidence) and less time delivering lectures on specialized content (like a list of exact dates of battles).
 If it makes sense in your school model, look for a way to turn traditional units into literacy-based PBL.
 No matter what instructional framework you use, ensure that you have adequate checks for understanding, regular opportunities for student discourse, and a way to ensure all students are accountable for learning (universal accountability).
 Finally, be sure that your assessment aligns with what you are teaching and what the students are practicing.

 When you build a classroom (or take over a classroom), these serve as highly impactful objectives.
 Start at relationships.
-Next leverage your newly built allies and your sense of humor to put your structures in place.
+Next leverage your newly-made allies, and your sense of humor, to put your structures in place.
 This bears repeating: teach your structures as if they were your core content until they are mastered.
 Then, and only then, begin digging deeply into your academic content.

 But the real magic of this framework goes beyond classroom set up.
 It offers a powerful SWOT-like analysis for examining established classrooms when things aren’t working.
 While you build a classroom from the ground up with relationships, when something is not working, you travel the same path, but in reverse.
 You begin by checking the quality of your instruction.
 If that is solid, you next analyze your classroom structures.
 If the structures are in place, you then you look at your relationship to the class as a whole.
 The diagram below shows the way the RSI Spiral might play out as you evaluate a classroom scenario.
 Start at the top, and answer each question in sequence.
 If at any point, you answer “no” to one of the questions below, STOP.
 Stop and repair what’s not working.
 Then, go back to the beginning of the analysis and start again.
 Stop at each pain point and do some repair.

 If you answer yes to every one of these questions, and there is something still not working, you have to spiral inward from the class as a whole to look at key, individual students in the room.
 You conduct the same analysis, starting with instruction, with individual students in mind.
-This is because even if we have our instruction and structures in place for a class, and even if we have a strong relationship with the class as a whole and most of the individuals in it, there may be certain students for whom what you are doing is not working.
-The questions you might ask when applying the RSI Spiral to a single student are slightly different, but the heart of them is the same:
+We need to move into this sort of analysis because even if we have our instruction and structures in place for a class, and even if we have a strong relationship with the class as a whole and most of the individuals in it, there may be certain students for whom what you are doing is not working.
+The questions we might ask when applying the RSI Spiral to a single student are slightly different, but the heart of them is the same:

 - Structures: Does this student understand the structures that are in place?
 Do they have a role in those structures?
 Do they have at least one structure they either like or are really good at?
 Do they need another, an adjusted, or a different structure to support them, given their learning profile?